Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Introduction

 Known QOD simulation techniques \cite{Bello2019, phet, Langford2017, Lamata2020, qutip} fall into two categories: cavity QED \cite{cavityQED} and wave packet dynamics \cite{Nysteen2015}.
-In a typical cavity QED simulation, the photonic modes are restricted to a single standing wave mode in the cavity, and the atom-light interaction modeled by the Jaynes–Cummings Hamiltonian \cite{JCmodel1, JCmodel2}.
+In a typical cavity QED simulation, the photonic modes are restricted to a single standing wave mode in the cavity, and the matter-light interaction modeled by the Jaynes-Cummings Hamiltonian \cite{JCmodel1, JCmodel2}.
 This suffices to explain several physical phenomena such as vacuum Rabi oscillation.
 On the other hand, the wave-packet-dynamics approach treats photons as a localized wave packet.
-Previous works treat Gaussian-shaped photons propagating through one-dimensional waveguides and interacting with two-level atoms \cite{Nysteen2015, Hu2021}.
+Previous works treat Gaussian-shaped photons propagating through one-dimensional waveguides and interacting with two-level atoms \cite{Nysteen2015, Hu2021, Stolyarov2019, Stolyarov2014, Stolyarov2013}.
 However, the restriction to the one-dimensional waveguide hinders their application to spatially two or three-dimensional systems.
-Havukainen {\it et al.} \cite{Havukainen1999} conducted numerical simulations of wave packet dynamics where a single photon propagates through an ensemble of atoms laid out in a two-dimensional space.
-The simulation divides the space into smaller grids and retain all the spatial modes up to the resolution determined by the size of the grids.
-The atoms are located at the grid points.
+Havukainen {\it et al.} \cite{Havukainen1999} conducted numerical simulations of wave packet dynamics where a single photon propagates through an ensemble of two-level atoms laid out in a two-dimensional space.
+The simulation divides the space into smaller grids and retains all the spatial modes up to the resolution determined by the size of the grids.
+The two-level atoms are located at the grid points (see the top left panel of Fig.~\ref{fig:mz}(a)).
 The dimension of the Hilbert space handled by this simulation exceeds that of the others by several orders of magnitude.
 The high dimensionality allows this simulation to reproduce a variety of QOD such as reflection and interference of a single photon by mirrors, beamsplitters, and double slits.